-Kishwaukee College operates on a semester system with the academic year divided into two 16-week semesters (fall, spring) and a summer session, May-August, which is offered in 4, 6, 8, and 12-week blocks.
+Kishwaukee College operates on a semester system with the academic year divided into two 16-week semesters (fall, spring) and a summer term, which has a variety of scheduling options.
 The calendar for each term, which specifies holidays, withdrawal deadlines, final exam dates, etc., is published online.